 - You can build your own hard shell roof top tent- Those who enjoy DIY or MYOG projects can build a roof top tent pretty easily with basic tools and materials.
 Most designs involve building a clam shell out of plywood or some other rigid material then attaching nylon or polyester fabric around the opening.
 The benefit is that you can build a tent to your exact specifications for a fraction of the price.
 It’s also cool to use something you build with your own hands.
-For some ideas, check out this list of DIY roof top tents.

 - Looks- Many campers prefer the look of hard shell roof top tents.
 The low profile makes the tent look a bit sleeker when folded.
 With the right rack and tent combination, the tent is hardly noticeable.
 When set up, a wedge or box-shaped tent looks kind of unique and cool.
 Of course, looks are subjective.